 Skip to main content

 AI Threads are found in Inkstone under the icon in the right-hand panel.
-Threads are associated with projects, so when you alternate between projects, you will see a different set of threads.
-Threads are conversations with Inkstone’s AI tools.
+Threads are associated with projects, so when you alternate between projects, you will see a different set of threads or a new, blank thread if you don’t have any historical threads in that project or if it is a new project.
+Threads appear like tabs in the AI panel for each project.
 Each thread maintains context, so you can have ongoing discussions about your research and writing.
 Think of them as chat conversations that remember what you’ve discussed, can be revisited anytime, and stay attached to your project.

 Creating Threads

-Starting at the toolbar, threads are created automatically when you start a Deep Research query, run a Web Search, use Proofreading or Fact Checking, or begin a new AI conversation.
+If you use the AI icons on the Tool Panel, threads are created automatically when you start a Deep Research query, run a Web Search, use Proofreading or Fact Checking.
 By default, research tools open in a new thread—you can uncheck “Open in new thread” to continue in your current conversation instead.

 Working with Thread Tabs

-Thread tabs Open threads appear as tabs at the top of the AI panel.
+Thread tabs Open threads appear as tabs at the top of the AI panel, indicated by a blue underline.
 Click any tab to switch to that conversation.
 New threads open to the right of existing tabs, so you can have multiple research threads open at once and switch between them as needed.
 Closing a tab (click the ×) just hides the thread from view.
-You can always reopen it later from the dropdown, by clicking the .
+You can always reopen it later from the dropdown, by clicking the icon to see historical threads.

 Finding Your Threads